Peja Stojaković: New Orleans Hornets (2006–2010)

 During the 2006 offseason, he agreed to a deal with the then-New Orleans/Oklahoma City Hornets worth $64 million over five years.
-On November 14, 2006, Stojaković scored a career-high 42 points against the Charlotte Bobcats, and became the first player in NBA history to open the game with 20 straight points for his team.
+On 14 November 2006 Stojaković scored a career-high 42 points against the Charlotte Bobcats, and became the first player in NBA history to open the game with 20 straight points for his team.
 His strong start to the season was halted by injuries, as a result missing all but the first 13 games of the 2006–07 season.

 Stojaković bounced back the following season, starting all 77 games he played in, and was a key contributor in helping the Hornets win a franchise-record 56 games, and their first ever division title.
 In the first two games of their second round match-up against the defending champion San Antonio Spurs, both wins, Stojaković averaged 23.5 points per game while shooting 63.7% from the three-point line.
 The Hornets ultimately lost to the Spurs in seven games, ending their run.

-The Hornets core of Chris Paul, Tyson Chandler, David West and Stojaković would keep the Hornets in contention the following year, but injuries and the trade of Chandler forced New Orleans into a team rebuild, making the veteran Stojaković expendable.
+The Hornets' core of Chris Paul, Tyson Chandler, David West and Stojaković would keep the Hornets in contention the following year, but injuries and the trade of Chandler forced New Orleans into a team rebuild, making the veteran Stojaković expendable.

 Toronto Raptors (2010–2011)

-On November 20, 2010, Stojaković was traded to the Toronto Raptors along with Jerryd Bayless in exchange for Jarrett Jack, Marcus Banks, and David Andersen.
+On 20 November 2010 Stojaković was traded to the Toronto Raptors along with Jerryd Bayless in exchange for Jarrett Jack, Marcus Banks, and David Andersen.

-After appearing in only two games, on January 20, 2011, Stojaković was released by the Raptors.
+After appearing in only two games, on 20 January 2011, Stojaković was released by the Raptors.
 He had missed 26 games due to a left knee injury.

 Dallas Mavericks (2011)

-On January 24, 2011, Stojaković signed a deal with the Dallas Mavericks.
+On 24 January 2011 Stojaković signed a deal with the Dallas Mavericks.
 The Mavericks won the NBA championship that year, with Stojaković averaging 7.1 points per game during the Mavericks' playoff run.
 He scored more than 20 points in two different playoff games for the Mavericks.

-On December 19, 2011, Stojaković announced his retirement, citing ongoing back and neck problems that hindered his play later in his career.
+On 19 December 2011 Stojaković announced his retirement, citing ongoing back and neck problems that hindered his play later in his career.

+Legacy

+Stojaković is regarded as one of the greatest shooters in NBA history.
+He made 1,760 three-point field goals in his career which ranked fourth all-time upon his retirement from the NBA.

 Post-playing career

 In August 2015, Stojaković was appointed director of player personnel and development for the Sacramento Kings.
-In May 2018, Stojaković was announced as Assistant General Manager.
-In this role, he is serving as General Manager for the Stockton Kings, the Kings' NBA Development League affiliate.
-On August 15, 2020, the Sacramento Kings announced that Stojaković had stepped down from his position of assistant general manager.
+In May 2018, Stojaković was announced as the Kings' assistant general manager.
+In this role, he served as general manager for the Stockton Kings, the Kings' NBA Development League affiliate.
+On 15 August 2020, the Sacramento Kings announced that Stojaković had stepped down from the position of assistant general manager.